Engineering Materials 2 An Introduction to

 Second Edition By Michael F. Ashby And David R. H. Jones

-Department of Engineering, Cambridge University, England OXFORD
+Department of Engineering, Cambridge University, England

 Contents